cs3org/OCM-API/IETF-RFC.md

 1. Strict required code flow: Provider A acts as Sending Server and exposes the `exchange-token` capability with a `tokenEndPoint`.
-    Provider B acts as Receiving Server and advertises both `exchange-token` and `token-exchange`.
+    Provider B acts as Receiving Server and advertises both `exchange-token` and `must-exchange-token`.
 After discovering B's
-    `token-exchange` criteria, A MUST include `must-exchange-token` in `protocol.webdav.requirements`.
+    `must-exchange-token` criteria, A MUST include `must-exchange-token`
+    in `protocol.webdav.requirements`.
 B MUST exchange the
     `sharedSecret` at A's `tokenEndPoint` and then use only the bearer token to access the Resource.
 2. Optional exchange with fallback: Provider A acts as Sending Server and exposes the `exchange-token` capability with a `tokenEndPoint`.
-    Provider B does not advertise `token-exchange`, so A sends a share without `must-exchange-token`.
+    Provider B does not advertise `must-exchange-token`, so A sends a share without `must-exchange-token`.
 When B later accesses the Resource, it MAY attempt the token exchange at A's `tokenEndPoint`, but if that exchange fails it MUST fall back to the legacy `sharedSecret`.
 3. Legacy share to a code-flow-capable peer: Provider A does not expose the `exchange-token` capability.
 Provider B does expose